vuejs/v2.vuejs.org/src/v2/guide/transitioning-state.md

 ## Dynamic State Transitions

-Just as with Vue's transition components, the data backing state transitions can be updated in real time, which is especially useful for prototyping!
+As with Vue's transition components, the data backing state transitions can be updated in real time, which is especially useful for prototyping!
 Even using a simple SVG polygon, you can achieve many effects that would be difficult to conceive of until you've played with the variables a little.

 {% raw %}
 <script src="https://cdnjs.cloudflare.com/ajax/libs/gsap/1.18.5/TweenLite.min.js"></script>